tikkanenfelix/SLCAVotes/README.md

-# Made as end of year thesis during 6 ASO at Sint-Lievens College Antwerpen
+# Made as end of year thesis during 6 aso at Sint-Lievens College Antwerpen